-By far the most important EU importer of U.S. organic fresh produce is the United Kingdom.
-By October of 2018, almost three quarters (by value) of all U.S. selected organic exports destined for the EU went to the United Kingdom.
-Other important EU countries for U.S. produce are France, the Netherlands, Belgium, Spain, Germany and Ireland.
-These countries account for 99 percent of U.S. organic imports during January through October 2018.
+The most important EU importer of U.S. organic fresh produce is the United Kingdom (UK).
+By October of 2019, more than 55 percent (by value) of all U.S. selected organic exports destined for the EU went to the UK.
+This picture may change significantly after the Brexit.
+Other important EU import countries for U.S. selected products are the Netherlands, Germany, Poland, and Belgium.
+These countries together accounted for almost 96 percent of U.S. organic imports during January through October 2019.
 Major EU importers act as distributors and transship organic products to other EU Member States.
-As with many other agricultural issues, the question of Brexit's impact on this trade and transshipment is far from clear.
-Especially since the United Kingdom is by far the most importer.
+As with many other agricultural issues, the question of Brexit's impact on this trade and transshipment is far from clear, especially since the United Kingdom is currently the biggest importer.
+According to the current state, the UK is due to leave the European Union on 31 January 2020.